codepks/LearningCPP/README.md

 int i { static_cast<int>(d) };
 ```

-## constexpr in conversions
+## constexpr exceptions in conversions
-Present day compilers are smart enough to tell you if the narrowing conversion would be safe or not or if the value would be preserved or now.
+Present day compilers are smart enough to tell you if the narrowing conversion would be safe or if the source value can fit in the destination value or not.
 This can be achieved via constexpr <br>
 _When the source value of a narrowing conversion is constexpr, the specific value to be converted must be known to the compiler.
 In such cases, the compiler can perform the conversion itself, and then check whether the value was preserved._

+### signed to unsigned
 ```
 int n1{ 5 };   // note: constexpr
 unsigned int u1{ n1 };  // okay: conversion is not narrowing due to exclusion clause